-Figures from the Census show that 39 per cent of those who were economically active were working from home or worked within 2km of the town.
+81. Figures from the Census show that 39 per cent of those who were economically active were working from home or worked within 2km of the town.
+Figures for home workers include those sectors where workers are based at home but travel to particular temporary work locations (e.g., workers in agriculture and construction).
 Of those working at some distance from the town, 38 per cent worked between 5km and 10km away and 18 per cent worked more than 40km away.